jobrs/monasca-agent/docs/Customizations.md

 ## Overview

-The Collector component of the Agent runs at a configurable interval, generating a standard set of Monasca metrics.
-The Collector also executes a configurable set of Python check plugins.
+The Collector component of the Agent runs configurable set of checks at a fixed interval.
+Those checks are implemented as Python classes, with many of them already built into the agent.
 In addition to the plugins shipped with the agent, additional custom check plugins can be added.

+In addition to check plugins, metrics can be provided via
+* StatsD
+* JMX

 Although check plugins can be configured manually, the `monasca-setup` tool is provided to help with this.
 When run, `monasca-setup` configures the check plugins based on auto-detection of the configuration and status of components and subsystems present on the local system.
 To accomplish this, the setup script runs a configurable set of Python detection plugins, each of which performs a subset of this auto-detection.
 Custom detection plugins can be added to do detection and configuration for custom check plugins.